JamesMWestbrook/RPG-Baker/README.md

     * Class sprites come into play via a Trait that allows you to override a specific Actor sprite layer by the Class's same layer index.
 ## To-Do
 * In Game UI
+    * Dialog.
+This plugin will be making use of [Dialogic 2](https://github.com/coppolaemilio/dialogic), which is currently incompatible with this project.
+Once it is compatible I will be adding functionality to make use of its robust visual novel-like systems.
+        * When reasonable, I will be forgoing making brand new systems on my own if there is a simpler way to do it provided by the engine, examples being SpriteFrames and Dialogic.
+We are not reinventing the wheel.
 * On Map
     * After Party logic is implemented, base player graphics on Party Leader.
     * Sprint button.
     * Option to have extra animations to cover "Sprint" mode.
+    * Party Followers
+        * Bonus, whether they follow in a direct line or in a horizontal row behind you.
 * Party
     * Have a party list that can be checked independently of Game_Actors.
 Located in Database.
 * Events